 He is opening offices in Dhaka and Kathmandu in Nepal besides his clinics in Delhi, Mumbai and Bangalore, and the UAE where he is in Sharjah and Dubai.
 He plans to visit Dubai and Dhaka and Kathmandu every 2-3 months.His team does 40 to 60 cases of Hair transplant every month and is very cost effective and some results can be seen in the photo gallery of this website.
 He was recently awarded the 'Swami Vivekanand National Award for Healthcare' for 2011 for his contribution to teaching and practice of aesthetic surgery.
 He was awarded Mother Teresa International Award for Medical Sciences in january 2014 in Kolkata.
 His dedication in medical treatment an training young doctors fetched him the 'Rajiv Gandhi Excellence Award' in September 2014.

-The first Workshop on ‘Hair Transplant’ was organized by the Baroda Association of Plastic Surgeons(BAAPS) in 2001, where Dr. Khanna demonstrated live an operation and taught 145 plastic surgeons from all over India the basics and finer aspects of Hair transplant.
+The first Workshop on ‘Hair Transplant’ in India was organized by the Baroda Association of Plastic Surgeons(BAAPS) in 2001, where Dr. Khanna demonstrated live an operation and taught 145 plastic surgeons from all over India the basics and finer aspects of Hair transplant.
 Subsequently, Dr. Manoj Khanna has performed live workshops all over the country, on invitation from various Medical Colleges and Associations.
 He was awarded the First Prize for the Best Paper for his work on Hair Transplant at the 8th International Congress of Oriental society of Aesthetic Plastic Surgery in Bali, Indonesia in Oct 2002.
 He has given talks on different aspects of hair transplant at numerous international and national forums, including the World Congress of the International Society of Aesthetic Plastic Surgery (ISAPS) in Houston in 2004.
 He was invited as Faculty to the VIIIth European Society of Laser and Aesthetic Surgery (ESLAS) meeting at Athens, Greece in May 2007, and gave a lecture on ‘Current scenario of Hair Transplantation in India’ which was widely appreciated by delegates from all over the world.
 He was the only Indian delegate invited to present a paper at the International